CarelessInternet/Ticketer/terms_of_service.md

 # Terms of Service

-Last Updated: 02 November, 2021
+Last Updated: 14 December, 2021

 Looking for the [privacy policy](https://github.com/CarelessInternet/Ticketer/blob/main/privacy_policy.md)?

 By using Ticketer, you are agreeing to both the privacy policy and terms of service.
 These terms of service may be changed at any moment without notice.
-You are also agreeing that you are over 13 years old.
+You are also agreeing that you are over 13 years old, or the minimum age to use Discord in your country, whichever is higher.

 ## Message Logs